 Skype has long been a valuable tool for video calls, messaging, and voice communication.
 It’s free to use and provides cost-effective rates for international calls.
 However, its popularity has waned over time as it struggles to meet modern communication demands, such as advanced collaboration features, seamless integrations, and high-quality video.

-Given these limitations, it’s worthwhile considering alternative solutions that fit your business needs.
+Given these limitations, considering alternative solutions that fit your business needs is worthwhile.

 • Zoom Phone is ideal for businesses that frequently hold video meetings, allowing seamless transitions between voice and visual communication.